Abdou2425/Abdou2425/README.md

 # 💫 About Me:
-Fourth-year Computer Security Security student with hands-on experience in front-end web development and junior backend developer, CCNA certified , Passionate about solving problems and finding bugs, Aiming to contribute to real-world projects within the networking and cybersecurity fields.
+Fourth-year Computer Security  student with hands-on experience in front-end web development and junior backend developer, CCNA certified , Passionate about solving problems and finding bugs, Aiming to contribute to real-world projects within the networking and cybersecurity fields.